nelse003/exhaustive_search/README.md

 ## Installation
 Install a recent version of CCP4.

-Please install an up to date version of panddas, as per below instructions https://pandda.bitbucket.io/index.html#install
+Please install an up to date version of panddas: https://pandda.bitbucket.io/index.html#install

-Download from here.
+Download/clone from github.
 Unzip the download directory and cd into it:

 ```
 cd "/path/to/download/directory"